HR 3633 · 119th Congress

 For more information on this bill, see CRS Insight IN12583, Crypto Legislation: An Overview of H.R.
 3633, the CLARITY Act.

-Advanced technology and technological innovations; Bank accounts, deposits, capital; Banking and financial institutions regulation; Business records; Computers and information technology; Currency; Digital media; Finance and Financial Sector; Financial services and investments; Fraud offenses and financial crimes; Licensing and registrations; Securities
+Advanced technology and technological innovations; Bank accounts, deposits, capital; Banking and financial institutions regulation; Business records; Computer security and identity theft; Computers and information technology; Currency; Data collection, sharing, protection; Digital media; Finance and Financial Sector; Financial services and investments; Fraud offenses and financial crimes; Licensing and registrations; Securities

 Related Legislation